mattermost/mattermost-handbook/company/about-mattermost/mindsets.md

 * Significant mistakes in process, consistency or documentation suggesting lack of review or lack of understanding of the pre-existing system.
 * Ambiguous definitions that would make completion of a procedure difficult or unpredictable.

-The name brown M&M comes from a safety technique used by the American music band Van Halen, who had to set up large, complex concert stages in third tier cities, where few local workers had experience with the safety standards vital to construction.
+The name "brown M&M" comes from a safety technique used by the American music band Van Halen, who had to set up large, complex concert stages in third tier cities, where few local workers had experience with the safety standards vital to construction.
 In the [contract rider](https://en.wikipedia.org/wiki/Van_Halen#Contract_riders) with each venue, Van Halen required a bowl of M&M candies with all brown M&Ms removed.
 Failure to provide the bowl was grounds for Van Halen’s stage crew to inspect all of the local vendor’s work for safety issues, because it meant the vendor had not paid attention to detail, and safety could be at risk.

 ### Correct Minimums: Medic, Field Surgeon, Plastic Surgeon